teems-org/teems-solver/README.md

 ### HSL libraries
-The required HSL libraries must be requested: https://www.hsl.rl.ac.uk After recieving the tarballs for MA48, MA51, HSL_MC66, and HSL_MP48, copy the tarballs (e.g., ma48-2.2.0tar.gz) into the empty hsl folder at /teems-solver/hsl.
-Backware compatibility with previous HSL library versions is not guaranteed.
-This directory should now contain the following files:
+The required HSL libraries must be requested: https://www.hsl.rl.ac.uk Backware compatibility with previous HSL library versions is not guaranteed.

-- ma48-2.2.0.tar.gz
-- ma51-1.0.0.tar.gz
-- hsl_mc66-2.2.1.tar.gz
-- hsl_mp48-2.1.1.tar.gz

 ### Solver build
 In order to facilitate the solver build, a prebuilt Docker image with all open-source dependencies is available.